Yes, I had twins, twice — back to back, plus a singleton.

 After I dressed, with mind reeling or alternatively in complete denial, I called my semi-estranged husband from the exam room and left him a voicemail, “Yeah, it’s twins.”

 Months later, I gave birth to full-term fraternal twin girls — again.
 This time I had to have a C-Section and at my request, they performed a tubal ligation while I was still on the table.
 No more babies, and that’s alright with me.

 So there you have it.
 This is how I ended up with five children in about three and a half years.

-Because of the circumstances of their conception, I sometimes call that second set (behind their backs) “Oops and Uh-oh.“
+Because of the circumstances of their conception, I sometimes refer to that second set of twins (behind their backs of course) as “Oops and Uh-oh.”

-I had conceived twins three times in a row.
+I had conceived twins three times in a row, like a boss.